 Short for Futsuu Story (Ordinary Story).
 A regular corner where listeners send letters about almost anything.
 Also refers to the letters sent by featured mangaka in the Sylph Danwashitsu Corner.
 Formerly called Futsu Ota.

-Literally, “backstage leader” but I translate it to “off-air boss”.
+Literally, “backstage/dressing room leader” but I translate it to “off-air boss”.
 Introduced in episodes 1 & 2 where Ono’s apparent nervous, hesitant, and shy behaviour on-air is a direct opposite to how he’s like off-air.

 Gundam plastic model figures.
 HiroC is a huge Gundam fan and a GunPla collector.